Dracfo/rytoastplanner/README.md

 - View all of the role holders for all of the future meetings in a spreadsheet format
 - Members can sign up for any role at any meeting
 - Executives can assign any available member to any future meeting
+- Mark if the user is going to be attending the meeting or not

 #### Role Scheduling
 - Non-logged-in users can view all role holders for each meeting.